JorgeJoseAbad/Domino/readme.md

 ## To start game press button. the domino pieces will be shuffled and 8 of them distributed to each player.
 Starting the game the player who has double 6, or player 1.

-## Pick dominoes from player, and place it in board with click.
-Then press space and move the chip with the pointer (mouse or trackpad), rotating it by pressing space (or another key).
-Leave it in place by lifting the pointer.
-If the move is incorrect, the chip returns to player.
-If the move is correct change turn to other player.
+##   INSTRUCTIONS: Game is running, please follow these steps to play without errors (this is a beta version).
+###Pick a domino and place it with click in the grey board.
+###Then select the piece with the pointer (mouse or trackpad) to drag it to desired position
+###Press the space bar at least once to activate the positioning and those necessary to rotate the domino piece
+###When in place and position, leave domino by lifting pointer.
+Sometimes click again over domino to place it and give turn to the other player.
+###If the move is incorrect, the domino piece return to player, try again!!!